gitlabhq/gitlabhq/doc/markdown/markdown.md

 _GitLab uses the [Redcarpet Ruby library][redcarpet] for Markdown processing._

-For GitLab uses "GitLab Flavored Markdown" (GFM).
+GitLab uses "GitLab Flavored Markdown" (GFM).
 It extends the standard Markdown in a few significant ways to add some useful functionality.
 It was inspired by [GitHub Flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).

 You can use GFM in